-According to these benchmarks, we systematically summarize the challenges of HybridQA to deepen our understanding of the task thereby inspiring more research ideas.
-Although different HybridQA benchmarks have significantly different settings, the core challenges of all benchmarks are basically the same, which make up the main challenges of the HybridQA task.
-Concretely, we summarize four main challenges including retrieval effectiveness and efficiency, cell location of tabular evidence, relation modeling of heterogeneous evidence, and multi-hop reasoning.
+According to these benchmarks, we systematically summarize the challenges of HybridQA to deepen our understanding of the task, thereby inspiring more research ideas.
+Although different HybridQA benchmarks have significantly different settings, the core challenges of all benchmarks are the same, which make up the main challenges of the HybridQA task.
+Concretely, we summarize four main challenges: retrieval effectiveness and efficiency, cell location of tabular evidence, relation modeling of heterogeneous evidence, and multi-hop reasoning.

 To handle these challenges, current research introduces several effective methods.
-Like classic QA systems with homogeneous evidence, the HybridQA system can also be divided into retriever and reader modules.
-Most retrievers employ the pre-train language model (PLM) as the encoder, while the difference between different retrievers is the table retrieval granularity and whether to link heterogeneous evidence.
-About the reader, some systems directly use machine reading comprehension (MRC) to extract answer spans \cite{chen-etal-2020-hybridqa,kumar2021multi}, while the other systems have designed the new approaches to solve HybridQA-specific challenges \cite{li-etal-2022-finmath,lei-etal-2022-answering}, and this approaches can be divided into three aspects: encoder, decoder, and data manipulation.
+Like classic QA systems with homogeneous evidence, the HybridQA system can also be divided into retriever and reader modules \cite{zhu2021retrieving}.
+Most retrievers employ the pre-train language model (PLM) as the encoder, while the difference is the table retrieval granularity and whether to link heterogeneous evidence.
+About the reader, some approaches use machine reading comprehension (MRC) \cite{chen-etal-2020-hybridqa,kumar2021multi}, while other systems are designed for HybridQA-specific challenges \cite{li-etal-2022-finmath,lei-etal-2022-answering}, which can be divided into encoder, decoder, and data manipulation.

-Although the current methods have achieved remarkable improvement, they still cannot completely solve all HybridQA challenges.
-To shed the light on HybridQA, we discuss several promising research directions in the future, which include relation-modeling improvement, specific-knowledge injection, data augmentation, and context enrichment.
-We hope these directions can make great progress on the HybridQA task because they have been proven effective on many other tasks \cite{nakano2021webgpt,li-etal-2022-DASurvey}.
+Although the current methods have achieved remarkable improvement, they cannot completely solve all HybridQA challenges.
+To shed light on HybridQA, we discuss several promising research directions in the future, which include relation-modeling improvement, specific-knowledge injection, data augmentation, and context enrichment.
+We hope these directions can make significant progress on the HybridQA task because they have been proven effective on many other tasks \cite{nakano2021webgpt,li-etal-2022-DASurvey}.